 Each workflow agent can have one email address recipient.
 Enter the following data and click Save.

-- Short Description – Enter a description for the email trigger.
+- Enter a Short Description for the email trigger.

-Trigger Recipient – Enter the email address.
+- Enter the email address for the Trigger Recipient.
 This is the part before the "@" symbol.

 - Click Copy to copy the email address to your clipboard.

-- Sender Filters – Define criteria to filter incoming emails based on sender's email address.
+- Define criteria to filter incoming emails based on sender's email address in the Sender Filters.
 Only emails matching these conditions trigger the workflow agent.

-(Optional) Subject Filters – Define criteria to filter incoming emails based on their subject line.
+- (Optional) Define criteria to filter incoming emails based on their subject line in the Subject Filters.
 Only emails matching these conditions trigger the workflow agent.
 For example, you can require subject lines that contain Approved or Request Details.

 - (Optional) Select Match case to limit results to text with the exact capitalization you entered.